jmbergmann/build-system-playground/README.md

 - Add connection statistics (msg/sec, bytes/sec, etc.)
 - Remote bytes_written/bytes_read from Transport::SendAll/ReceiveAll?
 - Need to check user data size.
 Right now, an assertion triggers when it's too large.
+- Is having JsonView, MsgpackView and Payload non-copyable via const members a good design decision?
+It would also prevent move semantics which could be benificial for the std::string members.

 Use those CMakeLists.txt defines for compilers:
 IF ("${CMAKE_CXX_COMPILER_ID}" STREQUAL "GNU")